Getting the hang of these basic poses will help create the building blocks of your practice and enable you to delve deeper into yoga with more ease.

 1. Easy Pose

-Step by step instruction for Easy Pose
+Step by step instructions for Easy Pose

 These two stretches are always done together and are a great way to learn how to connect movement with your breath, an essential aspect of yoga.
 These poses will help lubricate and mobilise your spine and increase your circulation.